 - 90 ml Ginger Beer

 Mix in a copper mug with ice.
-Garnish with a lime wheel.
+For garnish, use a lime wheel.

-(Try muddling a slice of jalapeno in the bottom of the mug before you add the liquid ingredients for an added kick.)
+For an added kick, try muddling a slice of jalapeno in the bottom of the mug before you add the liquid ingredients.

 - 60 ml Tito’s Handmade Vodka